bevyengine/rfcs/rfcs/45-stageless.md

 - Implement storing and retrieving schedules from a resource.
   - `Schedules` is effectively `Hashmap<ScheduleLabel, Schedule>`
   - Each `Schedule` owns the graph data, and cross-schedule dependencies are impossible.
-  - Implement a descriptor coercion trait for `L: SystemLabel` types.
+  - Implement a descriptor coercion trait for `S: SystemSet` types.
 - Remove internal uses of "looping run criteria".
   - Convert fixed timestep and state transitions into exclusive systems that each retrieve and run a schedule.
 - **Port over the rest of the engine and examples to the new API.**